aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

    5. To make students proficient in arithmetic.

    6. To engage students in curricular activities which connect fractions and negative numbers to real life scenarios of students.
-       1. In particular, engage students in Euclidean geometry (aka "Construction" in JHS in Ghana, or synthetic geometry elsewhere).
-Euclidean geometry is the FIRST connection between mathematics and the real world.

 ## Assumptions of Early Algebra Proposal